rishita2701/Computer-Graphics-Draw-an-arc/README.md

-# Computer-Graphics-Draw-an-arc
+# Computer-Graphics-Draw-an-basic-shapes
-Program to draw an arc
+Program to draw an basic shapes in Graphics in C++